dac09/Macdown-styles/README.md

 # Macdown-styles
-Repo with additional CSS themes for Macdown, so I don't lose them!
+Repo with additional CSS themes for Macdown, not all perfect.
+Happy to take Pull Requests.

-# How to use?
+### How to use?
 Simple clone this repo into `~/Library/Application Support/Macdown/Styles/`.
 It won't replace default styles.

 ### Disclaimer